-Mean estimated dietary intakes of 2'-FL, DFL, LNT, 6'-SL and 3'-SL from IFP were comparable to mean estimated dietary intakes from mature human milk.
-High (90th percentile) estimated dietary intakes from IFP did not exceed estimated dietary intakes from mature human milk at high consumption and high concentration levels, except for DFL when assuming a representative maximum composition of 25% in the proposed 2'-FL/DFL mixture.
-The maximum composition of 25% for DFL is the most conservative concentration, and is markedly higher compared to the mean composition from analysis provided by the Applicant (12%).
-Based on the mean analysed concentration of DFL, the estimated mean intakes, which are more reflective of longer term intakes, from IFP are similar to that from human milk.
+Mean estimated dietary intakes of 2'-FL, DFL, LNT, 6'-SL and 3'-SL from infant formula products were comparable to mean estimated dietary intakes from mature human milk.
+High (90th percentile) estimated dietary intakes from infant formula products did not exceed estimated dietary intakes from mature human milk at high consumption and high concentration levels, except for DFL when assuming a representative maximum composition of 25% in the proposed 2'-FL/DFL mixture.
+The maximum composition of 25% for DFL is the most conservative concentration, and is markedly higher compared to the mean composition from analysis provided by the applicant (12%).
+Based on the mean analysed concentration of DFL, the estimated mean intakes, which are more reflective of longer term intakes, from infant formula products are similar to that from human milk.

-Based on the available toxicological and clinical data, and considering the dietary intake assessments, it was concluded that there are no public health and safety concerns associated with the addition of 2'-FL/DFL, LNT, 6'-SL and 3'-SL to IFP at the proposed use levels.
+Based on the available toxicological and clinical data, and considering the dietary intake assessments, it was concluded that there are no public health and safety concerns associated with the addition of 2'-FL/DFL, LNT, 6'-SL and 3'-SL to infant formula products at the proposed use levels.
 No microbiological safety concerns were identified.